 The specific objectives are to:

-Design an Internet of Things (IoT) sensor network monitoring system with an emergency response system for underground mines
+Design an Internet of Things (IoT) sensor network monitoring system with an emergency response system for underground mines.

 Integrate a machine learning model to improve the emergency response system and predict the conditions of the underground mines.